 Actually, this is what differentiates omniverts from ambiverts.

-Ambiverts are a mix of both personality traits (introversion and extroversion) at once while Omniverts are either classic introverts or extroverts depending on their internal state.
+Ambiverts are a mix of both personality traits (introversion and extroversion) at once- that’s why they’re called outgoing introverts. while Omniverts are either classic introverts or extroverts depending on their internal state.

 I should mention that the word omnivert is a slang and it’s not yet recognized by any respected dictionary.